VictoriaBC/myhtmlproject/README.md

 <p>The CV is downloadable och is in PDF format.</p>

 <h2>Deployment</h2>
 The website is hosted using GitHub pages and deployed directly from the master branch.
-The landing page is named index.html for correct deployment. https://victoriabc.github.io/myhtmlproject/Portfolio_Victoria/index.html
+The landing page is named index.html for correct deployment https://victoriabc.github.io/myhtmlproject/Portfolio_Victoria/index.html

+<h2>Credits</h2>
+All images and text belong to the author of this website.
+Icons are taken from Fontawesome.
+Code was inspired from Codeinstitute courses and W3Schools.